stayallive/wp-sentry/README.md

 This plugin provides the following filters to plugin/theme developers.

+Please note that some filters are fired when the Sentry trackers are initialized so they won't fire if you define them in you theme or in a plugin that loads after WP Sentry does.

 ### Common to PHP & JavaScript trackers

 #### `wp_sentry_user_context` (array)

 You can use this filter to extend the Sentry user context for both PHP and JS trackers.

-> **WARNING:** These values are exposed to the public, so make sure you do not expose anything private!
+> **WARNING:** These values are exposed to the public in the JS tracker, so make sure you do not expose anything private!

 Example usage: